-Checking PCF State after a Power Failure on vSphere
+Checking Ops Manager State after a Power Failure on vSphere

 Page last updated:

-This topic describes how to check Pivotal Cloud Foundry (PCF) state after a power failure in an on-premises vSphere installation.
+This topic describes how to check the state of Ops Manager after a power failure in an on-premises vSphere installation.

-If you have a procedure at your company for handling power failure scenarios and would to like add steps for checking that PCF is in a good state, you can use this procedure as a template.
+If you have a procedure at your company for handling power failure scenarios and want to add steps for checking the state of Ops Manager, use this procedure as a template.

-This section describes the process used by PCF to recover from power failures and exceptions to that process.
+This section describes the process used by Ops Manager to recover from power failures and exceptions to that process.

-When power returns after a failure, vSphere and PCF automatically do the following to recover your environment:
+When power returns after a failure, vSphere and Ops Manager automatically do the following to recover your environment:

-- BOSH ensures the processes on those VMs are healthy, with the exception of the Ops Manager VM and the BOSH VM itself.
-PCF uses BOSH to deploy and manage its VMs.
-For more information, see BOSH.
+BOSH ensures that the processes on those VMs are healthy, with the exception of the Ops Manager VM and the BOSH VM itself.
+Ops Manager uses BOSH to deploy and manage its VMs.
+For more information, see the BOSH documentation.

-- The Diego runtime of Pivotal Application Service (PAS) recovers apps that were running on the VMs.
-For more information, see Diego.
+The Diego runtime of VMware Tanzu Application Service for VMs (TAS for VMs) recovers apps that were running on the VMs.
+For more information, see Diego Components and Architecture .

-There are two scenarios that can require manual intervention when recovering your environment after a power failure:
+Two scenarios exist that can require manual intervention when recovering your environment after a power failure:

-- If PAS is configured to use a MySQL cluster instead of a single node, the cluster does not recover automatically.
+If TAS for VMs is configured to use a MySQL cluster instead of a single node, the cluster does not recover automatically.

-- If you have Ops Manager v2.5.3 or earlier and encounter the following known issue in the BOSH Director: Monit inaccurately reports the health of UAA.
+If you run Ops Manager v2.5.3 or earlier and encounter the following known issue in the BOSH Director: Monit inaccurately reports the health of UAA.

 The procedure in this topic includes more detail about addressing these scenarios.

-Use the checklist in this section to ensure PCF is in a good state after a power failure.
-It includes links to sections that contain more detail about each phase.
+Use the checklist in this section to ensure that Ops Manager is in a good state after a power failure.

-This checklist assumes your PCF on vSphere installation is set up for vSphere HA and you have the BOSH Resurrector enabled.
+This checklist assumes that your Ops Manager on vSphere installation is configured for vSphere HA and that you have the BOSH Resurrector enabled.

 |1||vSphere||Ensure vSphere is Running|